mckeon-ben/particle-pushers/README.md

 ## Available Pushers

-All methods are second-order accurate.
+All numerical methods are second-order accurate.

 ### Lab frame